Quantum photonics in triangular-cross-section nanodevices in silicon carbide: SiC color center emission properties

 \section{SiC color center emission properties}

-Silicon carbide hosts a variety of color centers across its polytypes.
-Most prominently studied centers in 4H-SiC polytype are shown in Table \ref{tab:Table1}.
+While all SiC polytypes can host color centers in highly crystalline form, their processing into a photonic platform can induce irreversible lattice damage that prevents formation of well-defined quantum emitters.
+Advanced 4H-SiC carbide processing techniques have made this polytype a promising candidate for color-center integrated nanophotonics.
+4H-SiC has a hexagonal close-packed lattice with two inequivalent lattice sites: the hexagonal site, $h$, and the quasi-cubic site, $k$; this inequivalency allows for 4 defect orientations ($hh$, $hk$, $kh$, and $kk$) in a two-site defect, with each defect orientation contributing its own zero-phonon line (ZPL) to the spectrum.
+The most prominently studied centers in 4H-SiC polytype are shown in Table \ref{tab:Table1}.
 As solid-state emitters, color centers interact with the host lattice which modifies their optical properties.
 The proportion of radiative emission occurring through the zero-phonon transition compared to the transitions to all vibronic levels is given by the Debye-Waller (DW) factor $\xi$.
 Integration into high quality factor ($Q$) and small mode volume ($V$) cavities can rebalance this ratio via the Purcell effect.
 The radiative emission enhancement is given by the Purcell factor:

-The Purcell term for any position of the emitter scales with $\left| E/E_{\textnormal{max}} \right| \cos(\phi)$, where $\phi$ is the angle between the electric field and the emitter dipole moment.
+The terms $\left| E/E_{\textnormal{max}} \right| \cos(\phi)$ and $\xi$ refer to the cavity-color center spatial overlap and spectral matching respectively.
 A photonic crystal cavity (PCC) enabling large Purcell enhancement ensures a high emission rate of indistinguishable photons needed for the implementation of quantum entanglement schemes \cite{soykal2016silicon}.